 This branch of In-N-Out is always busy, and parking can be a problem.
 Of course you can always go for the drive-through option, but then you might as well just pick one of the other less busy In-N-Outs.
 To skip the lines, the best time to arrive is right when they open or very late at night, or take a cab.

-What to order?
+What to order at In-N-Out?
 The Double-Double and one of the items from the secret menu, just for the fun of it